arelate/gaugin/README.md

 ## Usage

 Assuming you have vangogh setup correctly and data is available - to use `gaugin` open your browser and navigate to the address of the server you've deployed `gaugin` to, e.g. `https://gaugin.example:1848`.
 Modern browser with support for [`content-visibility`](https://caniuse.com/?search=content-visibility) and other performance features is highly recommended to use `gaugin`.

+## Sharing games

+`gaugin` assumes you follow GOG.com [games sharing guidelines](https://support.gog.com/hc/en-us/articles/212184489-Can-I-share-games-with-others-?product=gog).
+Just like GOG.com, we trust you that this will not be abused.